Casa Ricordi: The company from the 20th century forward

-Ricordi has also developed a role in the publishing of contemporary music, with a catalogue including the work of Giorgio Battistelli, Luciano Berio, Sylvano Bussotti, Franco Donatoni, Lorenzo Ferrero, Bruno Maderna, Giacomo Manzoni, Clara Sinde Ramallal, Nino Rota, Salvatore Sciarrino, Ana Serrano Redonnet, and Fabio Vacchi.
+Ricordi has also developed a role in the publishing of contemporary music, with a catalogue including the work of Giorgio Battistelli, Luciano Berio, Sylvano Bussotti, Franco Donatoni, Lorenzo Ferrero, Bruno Maderna, Giacomo Manzoni, Kevin Puts, Clara Sinde Ramallal, Nino Rota, Salvatore Sciarrino, Ana Serrano Redonnet, and Fabio Vacchi.
 This began in 1984 with the world premiere of Prometeo by Luigi Nono to a libretto by Massimo Cacciari, presented under the musical direction of Claudio Abbado.

-The Ricordi family is survived by Camillo Ricordi, a prominent diabetes researcher based in Miami, FL.